Frederick M. Trapnell: Family

 Trapnell was married to his first wife, Mary Elizabeth Belcher, in 1929; they had one son Frederick Mackay Trapnell.
 His second marriage, in 1936 to Alice Moffitt, produced one son, Herbert Wallace.
 Both marriages were to women of socially prominent West Coast families; the Trapnells made several appearances in articles covering socialite circles usually involving festivities in Coronado, an affluent city near San Diego.

 Trapnell's extended family had a degree of public attention—both famous and infamous—attached to it.
-His father Benjamin had been discharged from the Navy while a midshipman at the Naval Academy after an incident aboard the Academy's training vessel, the USS Constellation (1854), in August 1883.
+His father Benjamin had been discharged from the Navy while a midshipman at the Naval Academy after an incident aboard the academy's training vessel, the USS Constellation (1854), in August 1883.
 In the first such trial of its kind, Benjamin Trapnell and several others were convicted of hazing younger midshipmen.

 Benjamin later served as a United States Attorney for West Virginia under the second Cleveland Administration.
-During a banquet given by former residents of Charles Town, WV at the St. Denis Hotel in New York, he caused a public stir when he lambasted the McKinley Administration's policies in regards to newly acquired territory from the recently concluded Spanish–American War.
+During a banquet given by former residents of Charles Town, West Virginia, at the St. Denis Hotel in New York, he caused a public stir when he lambasted the McKinley Administration's policies in regards to newly acquired territory from the recently concluded Spanish–American War.

 Trapnell's distant cousin Joseph likewise had a brief and ironic public appearance, Joseph, then a captain for Eastern Airlines, foiled an attempted hijacking of his own aircraft.
 A Cuban refugee attempted to commandeer the plane, en route from Chicago to Miami, but was overpowered by the pilot and co-pilot.